London born guitarist, started playing in 1961 around the London rock scene.

 Played on top of a moving London bus

-Played the guitars that played 'Long Way To The Top' - Angus & Malcolm Young.
+Played the guitar that played 'Long Way To The Top'

 Is recording on a track where all the other players are dead!